dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/package-layout.markdown

 Other Dart files within this package (like top-level ones, scripts in `bin`, and tests) can import stuff from `lib`, but nothing outside the package should.
+For files within the package, they can still use `"package:"` to import these libraries.
+This is a perfectly valid way to get to files in your *own* package:

+{% highlight dart %}
+#import("package:enchilada/lib/beans.dart");
+{% endhighlight %}

 ## Tests